We're here for you around the clock:Locate a Provider Clinical 365 Substance Use Disorder Hotline Contact Us Return to Resources

 - Feeling a sense of inappropriate guilt or marked worthlessness

 - Recurrent thoughts of death or suicidal ideation/attempt

 Sometimes, people who suffer with depression turn to alcohol or other drugs to help them feel better.
 Doing this won’t help and generally makes the person’s situation worse.

 This guideline does not explain the exact treatment you may need, but it will give you an idea of what to expect when you see a behavioral health provider for treatment.

 - At your first visit, your doctor or therapist will ask about your medical and family history.
 You may be told you need medicine, lab tests or other tests.

-- Expect a follow-up visit approximately every one to three weeks for the first three months.
+- Expect a follow-up visit approximately every 1-3 weeks for the first 3 months.
 These appointments will help you get well faster.
-Tell your doctor/therapist about any problems you still have, even if the problems don’t seem important to you.
+Tell your doctor/therapist about any symptoms you have and discuss any problems in your life.
 If you don’t feel that you have a “connection” with your doctor/therapist by the second or third office visit, don’t give up or stop treatment.
 Talk directly to your doctor or therapist.
 This conversation may change your feelings.
 Remember, you can always call New Directions and we will try to give you a better match.

 - Be sure to keep your appointments.
 Your doctor/therapist needs to check on how you are doing.
 You will have ups and downs during the recovery process.

 - For the best care, permit your health care professionals to speak freely with each other.
 To do so, sign all consent forms.

 - Let your doctor or therapist speak with someone who cares about you.
 Consider inviting a friend or family member to your therapy sessions.
 This will help your doctor or therapist understand you better.
 It will also help your friends and family members learn how they can be part of your recovery.

 - Exercise is important when you are feeling depressed.
 Walking for at least 20 minutes every day can help you recover.